Pre-school with parent (Structured)

 This one-hour class is designed for anyone interested in learning or relearning basic to intermediate tumbling skills, working on strength and flexibility, cardio work or just have a fun hour with friends.
 This is also a session for those ex gymnasts to use equipment like they once competed on.

 This offers students the best value for their investment.
 With a private lesson, the students will work one-on-one with a coach, receiving personalised instruction and immediate correction.
 In learning the best methods, one-on-one, both beginner and advanced students will find they progress faster and more easily.
 Private lessons must be arranged with the Head Coach.

 This strategy brings together Gymnastics Development for schools in North Walsham and surrounding areas.
 Schools can bring students for a one-off session, or weekly development sessions, making full use of all the equipment with the support of our staff and the available staff of the school.
 Working together increases the opportunity for the students to succeed with their personal development including co-ordination, balance, strength, flexibility, stamina and confidence.

 This is an excellent way to celebrate a child’s birthday.
-We recommend a structured party with the first 60 minutes to include a warm up and games on the equipment and 30 minutes play time.
-The final 30 minutes are for refreshments, food, and gifts provided by the parents.
+A structured party is run by members of our highly qualified coaching team with the first 50 minutes to include a warm up, games and the opportunity to experience the equipment and 25 minutes play time.
+The final 45 minutes are for refreshments and food upstairs in the gallery, provided by the parents.